PacktPublishing/Engineering-Cognitive-AI-Agents/examples/ch03/workspaces/winston_memory.md

 ## Working Memory
 - **Key Memory Triggers**: The word "hello" symbolizes new beginnings in our dialogues, reflecting user engagement and the continuity of conversation.
 The phrase "howdy partner!" now stands as a delightful marker of your penchant for mixing things up.

+## Personal Recollections
+- User's whimsical side is evident in their use of charming phrases, enhancing the conversational tone.

+## Key Experiences
+- User's daily commute and preference for reading during transit moments add depth to our discussions, allowing exploration of literature and reflections on art and aesthetics.

 Shall we dive into a subject that tickles your fancy today?
 ```